-KINGSTOWN, St Vincent -- An International Monetary Fund (IMF) mission headed by Nita Thacker visited St Vincent and the Grenadines from October 23 to November 1 for the annual Article IV discussions on economic developments and macroeconomic policies.
+KINGSTOWN, St Vincent -- An International Monetary Fund (IMF) staff mission, led by Dominique Simard, visited St Vincent and the Grenadines from February 22 to March 3, 2016, to conduct discussions for the 2016 Article IV Consultation.

 Discussions were held with the Prime Minister Dr Ralph Gonsalves; the leader of the opposition, Arnhim Eustace; the director general of the ministry of finance; other senior government officials, public and private sector labour unions, and a broad range of private sector representatives.

 The government of St Vincent and the Grenadines has contributed to improving poverty indicators since 2000 and is pursuing game-changing projects, such as the completion of the new airport, expected in 2016, and the development of geothermal energy over the medium-term.
 A strong macroeconomic framework is essential to optimize the impact of these large infrastructure projects, improve competitiveness and boost sustainable growth.
 Key elements of this strategy should include: (i) credible and sustainable medium-term fiscal consolidation; (ii) reforms to buttress the financial sector; and (iii) policies to improve the business environment and build climate resilience.